 All of the weapons listed above are considered inherently dangerous and deadly.
 One may not possess dangerous weapons such as these under normal circumstances on their persons, in an automobile, in their homes or places of work or business, except as might otherwise be authorized by the law.
 The Armed Violence Statute doesn’t seek to punish anyone who lawfully possesses a weapon, but it does intend to punish more severely anyone who commits a felony while armed with a dangerous weapon.

-Speak to our Experienced Criminal Defense Team
+Speak to our Experienced Assault and Battery Defense Team

 Whether you have been charged with battery, assault or another violent crime, contact the Chicago criminal defense attorneys at Mitchell S. Sexner & Associates LLC for more information.
 We have been helping people charged with serious offenses for over 30 years and have a track record of successful results in Chicago, across Cook, Lake, DuPage, Kane, McHenry, Will counties and elsewhere in Illinois.
 Call (312) 644-0444 today for free information.